 The Minack.
 The iconic theatre in the cliffs.
 Booking always advisable.
 Cushions available on request.
 Those stone seats are very hard!

-As well as the public galleries, The Newlyn, Tate and The Exchange, do take some time to have a look around some of the many commercial galleries in the area.
-Worth a visit is The Cornwall Contemporary (Chapel street), Redwing Gallery (Off bread Street), Tremenheere Sculpture Gardens (Just outside of Penzance).
+As well as the public galleries, The Newlyn/The Exchange, Penlee House and The Tate do take some time to have a look around some of the many commercial galleries in the area.

-An Art pass allows you unlimited weekly access to the best galleries in the area.
-Ask at either The Newlyn gallery, The Exchange, Penlee or The Tate.
+An Art pass allows you unlimited weekly access to the public galleries in the area.
+Ask at either The Newlyn gallery, The Exchange, Penlee House or The Tate.

 So many places to walk and all that coast path!